-Is Opera a publicly listed company?
+Is Opera a publicly-listed company?

-Opera is a publicly listed company on the Oslo Stock Exchange under the ticker symbol "OPERA".
+Opera is a publicly-listed company on the Oslo Stock Exchange under the ticker symbol "OPERA".
 Refer to our Investor Relations pages for more information.

 Is Opera a secure browser?

-We take pride in making Opera a secure browser, and have an excellent security track record to prove it.
+We take pride in making Opera a secure browser and have an excellent security track record to prove it.
 Opera has pioneered work with the security badge and address field, giving users all relevant information about secure sites, such as those for shopping and banking.
 If a site is suspected of fraudulent activity, users are warned by the browser before entering.
 Privacy is also important to us, and Opera offers users advanced privacy settings, private mode and the ability to delete all traces of their online activity.
 To put any concerns at rest, we have a team of security experts working with Opera at all times.
 Opera automatically checks for updates to make sure users will always have the latest version available.

 What is Opera Turbo?

 Opera Turbo allows users to experience faster browsing by using less bandwidth.
 By compressing webpages by up to 80 percent, Opera Turbo provides significant improvements in browsing speeds over limited bandwidth or very crowded connections.
-Opera Turbo is still available in some products like Mobile Classic.

 What is the Discover feature?

 The Discover feature is a curated list of top websites available for the user's selected country.
 Users can choose their fields of interest and let the Discover feature do the legwork of bringing them the latest news in those categories.
 The list is updated constantly and maintained by Opera to verify the quality of sites and content.
-The Discover feature is now available on the latest versions of Opera for Windows and Mac and Opera for Android.
+The Discover feature is now available on the latest versions of Opera for computers and Opera for Android.